Gibson

 This is the first prototype of Mark's 2016 Gibson Custom Shop Mark Knopfler '58 Les Paul Standard based on his original 1958 guitar, which remains in his keeping.
 It was used to record Janine on Mark's solo album One deep river and was also used to perform Money for nothing and Going home live on the Down the road wherever tour in 2019.
 Source: Guitarist magazine, May 2014.

+Mark is featured on the cover of the magazine with this guitar.
 See here for another detail photo that was included in the magazine.

 Brand Gibson